mattlianje/etl4py/README.md

   - Type-safe pipelines that "just fit together"
   - No dependencies, no complex frameworks

-* We've all seen it: ETL codebases that grow into unmaintainable tangles of:
-  - Framework-specific code that's hard to test
-  - Database logic mixed with business rules
+* We've all seen it: ETL codebases that grow into unmaintainable tangles of: Framework-specific code that's hard to test, database logic mixed with business rules, and crazy logic doing the splits between your scheduler and domain logic
-  - Retry logic duplicated everywhere
-  - Types that don't quite match
-  - Pipelines that are impossible to reuse
-  - Crazy logic doing the splits between your scheduler and domain logic

-* **etl4py** is a tiny DSL that brings sanity back:
-  - Forces you to think in pure functions
-  - Makes composition natural and type-safe
-  - Keeps infrastructure concerns separate from your dataflows
+* **etl4py** is a tiny DSL that brings sanity back.
+Some small constraints can liberate (like lego blocks).
+It forces you to think in pure functions, makes composition natural and type-safe, keeps infrastructure concerns separate from your dataflows (Reader),
-  - Makes building blocks reusable
-  - Shows that ETL/OLAP can be elegant

 The goal isn't to replace your ETL framework - it's to give you a clean, type-safe way to express data flows that your whole team can understand.